Dissecting Cloud Migrations and the Role of Automation

 Migrating an environment from on premise to cloud can be split into 4 workstreams:

-- Security Controls: For businesses in regulated industries, there is a list of exhaustive controls to be implemented.
-Unlike other workstreams, the overall approach to security is very different in cloud compared to on-premise.
-This is discussed later in the whitepaper
+- Security Controls.
+For businesses in regulated industries, there is a list of exhaustive controls to be implemented.
+Unlike other workstreams, the overall approach to security is very different in cloud compared to on-prem.

 - Lift-and-shift Migrations